fossas/spectrometer/docs/userguide.md

 fossa test --json
 ```

+### Testing Monorepo projects

+`fossa test` works by fetching the latest "build" from the FOSSA API.
+By default, we use that "build" to determine if the project being scanned is a
+standard project, or a monorepo project.
+The two project types work differently internally, so we need to know which type we're testing.

+In rare cases, that info may not be available, and in those cases we assume that the project is a standard project.
+If `fossa test --monorepo` is run, then the same process is run, but the fallback assumption is the project is a monorepo project.

 ## `fossa report`

 The report command downloads a report of the most-recent scan of your FOSSA project.
 This command is usually run immedately after `fossa analyze` or `fossa test`